nestjs/docs.nestjs.com/content/recipes/prisma.md

 ##### 7. Use Prisma Client in your NestJS services

-You're now able to send database queries with Prisma Client!
-If you want to learn about the possible queries with Prisma Client, check out the [API documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/crud).
+You're now able to send database queries with Prisma Client.
+If you want to learn more about building queries with Prisma Client, check out the [API documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/crud).

 When setting up your NestJS application, you'll want to abstract away the Prisma Client API for database queries within a _service_.
 To get started, you can create a new `PrismaService` that takes care of instantiating `PrismaClient` and connecting to your database.